Estate Planning & Inheritance Tax Resources

 HMRC bereavement services

 HMRC has a specialist team that deals with bereavement issues that arise when a taxpayer dies.
 A separate HMRC team also provides specialist advice on a deceased person’s estate relating to Income Tax and Capital Gains Tax.
-These teams provide family members or personal representatives with help in finalising the tax affairs of the deceased.
+These teams help family members or personal representatives finalise the deceased's tax affairs.